THE BURMESE RUBY

 For more than a thousand years, fables and legends told the story of Burmese mines that held auspicious red gems in great abundance, with numerous accounts in gemological literature placing the purest rubies in the Mogok area.
 However, for a long time very little was known or recorded about these precious gems and it remained a closely guarded secret for many centuries.
 As time progressed, tales of the wonders of Burma trickled out to the far reaches of the globe, attracting explorers, travellers and artists.
 By the late 1700s, the brilliance of the Burmese ruby became renowned to the world.

 As a result of its production of legendary rubies, Burma resonates with intrigue and mystery.
 Its rich cultural history, grand architecture, and almost magical gems forever guarantee Burma a place in the hearts and minds of gemstone aficionados for generations to come.

 A Burmese origin is considered the most quintessential class for rubies as they have an intense, vivid red ‘pigeon’s blood’ color coupled with resplendent natural fluorescence.

 The Origin of the

-Within Burma, there are further distinctions between regions and mines that produce the best rubies in the world.
-Burma’s legendary Mogok valley is the world’s pre-eminent source of rubies providing the world with the highest of qualities, captivating gem connoisseurs and collectors for centuries with their uniquely prized ‘pigeon’s blood colour’, an appellation promising the most exceptional quality.
+Within Burma, there are further distinctions between regions and mines that produce the best rubies.
+Burma’s legendary Mogok valley is the world’s preeminent source of rubies providing the world with the highest of qualities, captivating gem connoisseurs and collectors for centuries with their uniquely prized ‘pigeon’s blood color’, an appellation promising the most exceptional quality.